-This year she brought her own beach chair, and I watched her taste the salt water as he molded sand figures.
+The next year she brought her own beach chair, and I watched her taste the salt water as she molded sand figures.
 The vastness of the ocean must have been hard to take in since she preferred her chair turned towards the beach.
 Maybe she enjoyed being surprised as the small waves washed around her feet.

 When I was over on the shore this past week, I knew what to expect as I pulled into the parking lot at Third Street Beach around three PM.
 First I knew the sun had baked the sand to the point that sandals would be required to cross over to the damp sand.
 Even with sandals, I did a little dance across the hot sand.

 I had read a Facebook entry from a friend that the surf temperature was around eighty degrees, so I knew that the water would feel pleasantly cool on my skin.
 My feet definitely needed some cooling.

 The one thing that I could not predict was the color of the waters.
 I had a sense that my visit might coincide with one of those afternoons when the water's color almost defies description, but there was no guarantee until I crossed the dunes and saw what the sky had painted on the waters.

 It turned out to be a very nice time to be standing in the waves taking pictures.
 Even with the thousands upon thousands of wave pictures that I have taken, I managed to take a few new favorites.